sohit-agarwal/Wexflow/README.md

 - **Wexflow Manager:** Wexflow provides a GUI for managing workflows that works on both Windows and Linux.
 - **Wexflow Web Manager:** Wexflow can be hosted on any website through its lightweight JavaScript API (~6Kb).
 Wexflow can be hosted on ASP.NET, ASP.NET MVC, PHP, Ruby On Rails, Python websites and so on.
 - **Wexflow Andriod Manager:** Wexflow provides an Android application for managing workflows.
+- **Monitoring:** Everything that happens in Wexflow is traced in the log files.

 In addition, Wexflow provides the following built-in tasks: